grzesiek-galezowski/tdd-ebook/manuscript/390_Unnamed_Yet.md

 # Dealing with troublesome dependencies

 When doing the outside-in interface discovery and implementing collaborator after collaborator, there's often a point when we reach the boundaries of our application, which means we must execute some kind of I/O operation (like calling external API via HTTP) or use a class that is part of some kind of third-party package (e.g. provided by our framework of choice).
-In such cases, the freedom with which we could shape our object-oriented reality is hugely constrained by these dependencies.
-Even though we still drive the behaviors using our intention, we need to increasingly remember that the direction we take has to match the technology at the end.
+In these places, the freedom with which we could shape our object-oriented reality is hugely constrained by these dependencies.
+Even though we still drive the behaviors using our intention, we need to increasingly remember that the direction we take has to match the technology with which we communicate with the outside world at the end.

 There are multiple examples of such technology.
 Files, threads, clock, database, communication channels (e.g. http, service bus, websockets), graphical user interfaces...
 We need to somehow adapt them to our metaphor of the system and vice versa.

+/////////TODO: random? non-deterministic?

 ## What time is it?

-Consider a task that requires getting the current time.
-Imagine we have a session that expires at one point.
-We create a class called `Session` and allow querying whether it's expired or not.
-To answer that question, the session needs to know its expiry time and the current time, and compare them.
+Consider getting the current time.

+Imagine our application manages sessions that expire at one point.
+We model the concept of a session by creating a class called `Session` and allow querying whether it's expired or not.
+To answer that question, the session needs to know its expiry time and the current time, and calculate their difference.
 In such a case, we can model the source of current time as some kind of "clock" abstraction.
 Here are several examples of how to do that.

-### A query for current time with a mock framework
+### A query for the current time with a mock framework

 We can model the clock as merely a service that delivers current time (e.g. via some kind of `.CurrentTime` property) The `Session` class is thus responsible for doing the calculation.
 An example Statement describing this behavior could look like this: